What tea has the most caffeine?

 Caffeine in the tea plant

 All parts of the tea plant, with the exception of the seed, contain at least some caffeine.
-Caffeine in tea is used by the plant as a natural defence against pests eating the new leaf buds, as in high doses, caffeine can be toxic to insects.
+Caffeine in tea is used by the plant as a natural defense against pests eating the new leaf buds, as in high doses, caffeine can be toxic to insects.
 As a result, insects have evolved taste receptors that help them avoid ingesting caffeine.
 Caffeine is concentrated highest in the young leaf buds, and lessens with each leaf lower on the plant stem.
 As the leaves age on the plant, caffeine is turned into other chemicals needed by the plant, therefore any tea that is produced using new tea buds vs older large leaves will generally have the most caffeine.
 Other factors also contribute to caffeine levels in the leaf:

 - The growing season - fast growing seasons produce more caffeine than slow seasons.